qusers/Q/tutorials/T4L/README.md

 examples for the extended protocol developed for a separate manuscript that is currently in preparation.

-QresFEP needs each mutant residue as its own PDB, positioned on the wild-type backbone.
-PyMOL's mutagenesis wizard does that, and `setup_resFEP` drives it — writing the residue PDBs to `mutants/`.
-To build them yourself instead:
+QresFEP needs a separate PDB for each mutant residue, positioned on the wild-type backbone. `setup_resFEP` runs PyMOL's mutagenesis wizard to place each mutant side chain and writes the resulting residue PDBs to `mutants/`.
+To generate these files manually, run:

 ```bash
 python make_mutants.py 2LZM_prep.pdb mutations_neutral.txt
 pymol -c mutagenesis.pml
 ```

-Pass the directory holding the result to `setup_resFEP -mp`, which is also how to supply residues PyMOL cannot build — its wizard knows the standard twenty, not Q's protonation variants (`ASH`, `GLH`, `HIP`, `LYN`).
+If you already have mutant residue PDBs, pass their directory to `setup_resFEP -mp`.
+Use this option for residues that PyMOL cannot build.
+Its wizard recognizes the 20 standard amino acids, but not Q's protonation variants (`ASH`, `GLH`, `HIP`, and `LYN`).

-This writes one file per mutation — `ALA39.pdb`, `GLY25.pdb`, and so on:
+PyMOL writes one file per mutation, such as `ALA39.pdb` or `GLY25.pdb`:

 ```
 ATOM      1  N   ALA A  39      38.865  31.620  20.999  1.00  0.00           N